Fellowship

 - Members wishing to undertake a submission should contact the Dean of Studies in the first instance, to discuss their proposals.
 The Dean can usually assist those who have no readily identifiable topic of their own.
 The proposal will then be formally registered.
 It is expected that the registration of a specific topic will normally lapse after two calendar years.
 The Dean will keep in touch with candidates from time to time.

-- Successful candidates will be encouraged to read themselves in at one of the Society’s meetings, and to prepare any previously unpublished work into a form suitable for one of the Society’s publications, or for publication in another journal of equivalent standing.
+- Successful candidates will be encouraged to read themselves in at one of the Society’s meetings, and to prepare any previously unpublished work into a form suitable for one of the Society’s publications, or for another journal of equivalent standing.